apollographql/apollo-client/docs/source/caching/cache-configuration.md

 title: Configuring the cache
 ---

-Apollo Client uses an in-memory cache to ingest the results of past GraphQL queries into a normalized graph format that allows the client to respond efficiently to future queries for the same data, without sending unnecessary network requests.
+Apollo Client stores the results of its GraphQL queries in a normalized, in-memory cache.
+This enables your client to respond to future queries for the same data without sending unnecessary network requests.

-While the default caching behavior should be adequate for most basic use cases, additional configuration may be necessary to implement more advanced use cases, including but not limited to
-* custom primary key fields
-* supertype-subtype relationships for fragment matching
-* custom storage and retrieval of field values
-* specialized interpretation of field arguments
-* pagination-related patterns
-* client-side local state management

-This article covers cache setup and configuration.
+>This article describes cache setup and configuration.
+To learn how to interact with cached data, see [Interacting with cached data](/caching/cache-interaction/).

 ## Installation

-As of Apollo Client 3.0, the `InMemoryCache` class is provided by the `@apollo/client` package, so you no longer need to install a separate package after running `npm install @apollo/client`.
+As of Apollo Client 3.0, the `InMemoryCache` class is provided by the `@apollo/client` package.
+You no longer need to install a separate package after running `npm install @apollo/client`.

 ## Initializing the cache

 Create an `InMemoryCache` object and provide it to the `ApolloClient` constructor like so:

 ```ts
 import { InMemoryCache, HttpLink, ApolloClient } from '@apollo/client';